PeeperLab/CopywriteR/README.md

 ENCODER
 =======

-ENCODER: off-target sequence reads for DNA copy number detection by whole-exome sequencing
+ENCODER: DNA copy number detection from off-target sequence data

-Current methods for the detection of copy number aberrations (CNA) from whole-exome sequencing (WES) data use the depth of coverage of captured exons only.
-Accurate CNA determination is complicated by the uneven distribution of exons throughout the genome and non-uniform sequence capture.
-We developed ENCODER (ENhanced COpy number Detection from Exome Reads), which eludes these problems by exploiting the ‘off-target’ sequence reads.
-ENCODER allows the extraction of uniformly distributed copy number information.
-In addition, ENCODER outperforms methods based on exonic sequence read counts, particularly on samples of low quality.
+Current methods for the detection of copy number aberrations (CNAs) from whole-exome sequencing (WES) data use the depth of coverage of captured exons only.
+Accurate CNA determination is complicated by the uneven distribution of exons throughout the genome and by the non-uniform sequence capture.
+Therefore, we have developed ENCODER (ENhanced COpy number Detection from Exome Reads), which eludes these problems by exploiting the ‘off-target’ sequence reads.
+ENCODER allows the extraction of uniformly distributed copy number information, and outperforms methods based on exonic sequence read counts, particularly on samples of low quality.

 # Requirements: